VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 > Registrations Bounded Contexts][j_chapter4] for an example of this
 > style of test.

-Figure 1 shows the six bounded contexts that make up the Contoso Conference Management System.
+Figure 1 shows the three bounded contexts that make up the Contoso Conference Management System.
 The arrows on the diagram indicate the flow of data as events between them.